errata-ai/Microsoft/fixtures/Contractions/test.md

   <!-- Should pass -->
   We're groove crusaders.
   I think we're a great team.
-  Nobody knows where we are. <!-- TODO -->
+  Nobody knows where we are.
   <!-- Should fail -->
   We are groove crusaders.
   I think we are a great team.